Impeachment in Wisconsin: Proposed impeachment of Election Administrator Meagan Wolfe (2023)

 The truth is my predecessors on the commission, not Wolfe, authorized the use of drop boxes that were later declared illegal by the Wisconsin Supreme Court.
 The commission was unanimous, including my predecessor and the other two GOP commissioners, in authorizing unstaffed drop boxes.
 Similarly, it was the commission members, not Wolfe, who authorized the return of multiple ballots, sometimes described as ballot harvesting.

 The ads continue, accusing Wolfe of permitting local governments to accept private funds to run elections, described as “Zuckerbucks,” from an organization affiliated with Meta CEO Mark Zuckerberg.
 Wolfe has no authority to allow or deny the receipt of “Zuckerbucks.”
 In fact, it was the commission, not Wolfe, that rejected a complaint challenging the acceptance of “Zuckerbucks” ...

 Vos received further pressure from state legislative colleagues to impeach Wolfe.
 In December, Senate President Chris Kapenga urged Vos to impeach Wolfe.

 Right-wing anger at Vos (fueled both by the lack of an impeachment against Wolfe and by Vos declining to hold a vote to "decertify" Joe Biden's 2020 presidential election victory in the state) resulted in two efforts to trigger recall elections.
 In the first half 2024, the two groups behind these efforts spent more than $1.5 million towards this aim.
 Both efforts' petitions for recall elections were rejected by the Wisconsin Elections Commission.
 Wolfe (herself the commission's administrator) is not a voting member of the commission, and therefore was not herself a part of the votes.

+Other

+In 2025 and early 2026, there was Republican discussion of impeaching Judge Hannah Dugan, before she resigned.